 One final possibility is that your furnace has a gas flow issue.
 A damaged or defective gas valve could be the culprit.
 Always leave gasfitting and valve repairs to a trained professional!
 Issues related to gas flow can be dangerous and should be inspected and fixed as quickly as possible.

 Furnace Makes a Loud Buzzing or Humming Noise

-If the issue worn out or faulty electrical components are causing the issue, the buzzing or humming noise will be loudest at startup and typically diminish or stop once the fan is up to speed.
+If the issue is worn out or faulty electrical components cause the issue, the buzzing or humming noise will be loudest at startup and typically diminish or stop once the fan is up to speed.
 This is because the fan draws the most power and is under the most strain when it starts.
 Once it’s running, the power draw drops significantly, so the noise will typically decrease as well.
 If it’s a blower fan issue, the noisiness may or may not improve after startup.

 Replacing electrical components like a capacitor or transformer is fairly affordable.
 A service technician can quickly diagnose and replace the faulty component, often on the first visit.
 Replacing a blower fan is a more involved job that requires removing the existing fan and rewiring the replacement.

 Sometimes it’s hard to tell if a furnace is running louder than it ought to.
 If your furnace is making banging or booming noises, you’ll probably figure out pretty quickly that something’s wrong!

 One cause for banging and booming furnace noises concerns your home’s air ducts.
 Just like whistling ducts, air pressure problems may be the cause of banging noises in your home.
 If your air ducts are undersized for the furnace or you have a clogged filter, the air pressure may be too extreme and cause the metal ducts to expand and contract, causing occasional loud bangs as the metal pops in and out of place.
 This is an annoying problem and may reduce the longevity of your system.
 Still, it’s not particularly dangerous to you or your family.

 Other Causes Of Furnace Noises